Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 This could theoretical be done in a azure function reading the change log.

-This will cause limit scalability when having a global counter like this.
+This will cause limitation to scalability since we would need to have one bottle neck to produce this.

-We would need to only have one publisher.
+This is the reason Cosmos DB does not support this.

 ###### To be investigated